illa4257/MindustrySyncProject/README.md

-# Mindustry Java Mod Template
+# Mindustry Sync Project
-A Java Mindustry mod template that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).
+A Java Mindustry Sync Project mod (MSP) that works on Android and PC.

+WIP

+ - [x] Copy schematics
+    - Just copy, it's not detecting if you deleted some schematics manually.
+    - It checks just by name, not by date or hash.
+ - [ ] Copy saves
+ - [ ] Copy technologies progress
+ - [ ] A list of trusted devices for auto-sync

+### For developers (Addons)
+To `dependencies` or `softDependencies` add `mindustry-sync-project`.

+Also add this mod to your editor/compiler settings.

+To add a synchronization method, check `msp.ISyncService` and `msp.MindustrySyncProject#syncServices`, example `msp.base.LocalSyncService`.

+To add data, check `msp.ISyncData` and `msp.MindustrySyncProject#syncDataList`, example `msp.base.SchematicsData`.

 ## Building for Desktop Testing